Quang00/dqsweep/README.md

 ## Overview

-The project explores the performance of several quantum distributed experiments by sweeping parameters (such as depolarization probabilities, gate times, and qubit coherence times) of a given quantum network and then assess two metrics:
+The project explores the performance of several quantum distributed experiments by sweeping given parameters (such as depolarization probabilities, gate times, and qubit coherence times) from a quantum network and then assess two metrics:

-- **Average Fidelity (%):** Output density matrix compared to the expected density matrix.
+- **Average Fidelity (%):** Density matrix output compared to the density matrix expected.
 - **Average Simulation Time (ms):** Simulation time to execute the experiment.

 The experiments implemented in this repository include:

 - **Nonlocal CNOT Gate:** Implementation of a distributed CNOT gate between Alice and Bob presented in the paper [[1]](#1).
-- **Nonlocal CNOT Gate with Two Teleportations:** Another approach that performs the distributed CNOT gate using two quantum teleportations.
+- **Nonlocal CNOT Gate with Two Teleportations:** Another implementation of the distributed CNOT gate using two quantum teleportations.
-- **Ping-Pong Teleportation:** A bidirectional teleportation protocol where a qubit is sent back and forth between Alice and Bob.
+- **Ping-Pong Teleportation:** A bidirectional quantum teleportation where a qubit is sent back and forth between Alice and Bob.
 - **Distributed Quantum Fourier Transform (DQFT) on Two Qubits:** Implementation of a distributed QFT on two qubits.
 - **Distributed Grover on Two Qubits:** Implementation of a distributed Grover on two qubits.